vmstio/docs/content/infrastructure/translation.md

 Unlike other APIs, it doesn't rely on proprietary providers such as Google or Azure to perform translations.
 Instead, its translation engine is powered by the open source Argos Translate library.

-We use an instance of LibreTranslate hosted at [translate.mstdn.social](https://translate.mstdn.social).
+We use a LibreTranslate service hosted at [translate.mstdn.social](https://translate.mstdn.social).

 ### Available Languages